reserve-protocol/rsv-v2/design-docs/deployment-checklist.md

       Ensure that there's only the one address with 10,000 RSV.
 (That's River@eth0/0)

 - [ ] DAILY and OWNER hardware keys are at hand.
-- [ ] DAILY and OWNER start out with at least 0.225 ETH
+- [ ] DAILY and OWNER start out with at least 0.225 ETH (Owner needs most of this)

 - [ ] Triple-check PAX, TUSD, and USDC addresses
 - [ ] Pull up https://ethgasstation.info for continuous monitoring